nicklaw5/stack-1/README.md

     [   56.678123] cloud-init[1376]: DB_CONNECTION: 1
     ```

+Note: it best to view these logs soon after a instance comes to life.

 ### How can I trigger the ASG to scale?

 There is a small Bash script that can be found [here](https://github.com/nicklaw5/stack-3/blob/master/curl-loop.sh).